 The Deua River flows through the valley, offering the chance for a cool swim or a paddle.
 This large open space has plenty of room to spread out the trailer, bring a crew, and fire up a barbie.

 If you’re chasing more adventure, head (safely) into the Bendethera Caves or check out the extensive hiking trails.
+Free camping in NSW doesn’t get much better than this!

 Important info: There’s 4WD access only to this very remote campground, so travel safely and be prepared.
 This campground has picnic tables, BBQs, and toilets, but you’ll need to bring your own water and firewood.